Simoparn/Robocorp_Certificate_Level_II_Assignment_Using_Python/README.txt

 OVERVIEW

-    Certificate level II, Simo Pärnänen (using Python to implement RPA Framework keywords).
+    Certificate level II, Simo Pärnänen (using Python to implement RPA Framework keywords), with an additional request for username and password credentials.
 Saves the order HTML receipt as a PDF file.
 Saves the screenshot of the ordered robot.
     Embeds the screenshot of the robot to the PDF receipt.
 Creates ZIP archive of the receipts and the images.